 As you may have heard, undergraduates on campus have been able to get a free RIPTA bus pass in lieu of a parking pass as part of the university’s U-PASS program this academic year.
 Unfortunately, grad students weren’t included in the pilot run of the program. .
 The University hopes to extend access to the entire campus community as part of an extension of the contract with RIPTA in the near future.
 This will provide greater accessibility, especially for folks coming in from Providence.
 As for the buses linking Bay Campus to Main Campus, the university will include extensions of this service in U-Pass negotiations between URI and RIPTA.
 The Flex bus will also be included in their negotiations.

 Shuttle access and safety at grad village were also discussed.
 Many of our concerns about grad village seemed to be coming to the administration’s attention for the first time.
 The Department of Transportation is scheduled to do repairs on 138, which will provide a safer crossing from Grad Village to the campus.
 The University also agreed to lobby for more bus and shuttle service.
 As for the cost of a shuttle pass, when we asked about waiving the cost for Graduate Assistants, the representative responded “I’m in favor of increasing the stipend.”

 As for providing safe access to and from Independence Square, we learned that the Department of Environmental Management plans to extend the bike path to that area, which will provide a much safer walking route from Independence Square across campus to Plains Road.

 Our next negotiating sessions will be on March 13th and March 21st.
 We’re looking forward to finishing up the language portions of the contract this month, and will (hopefully) be looking at financial proposals come April.
-Our goal is to be wrapped up by the end of next month.
 Stay tuned!